kwhinnery/Helium/README.md

 * Visual and non-visual unit testing
 * JavaScript-y localization (coming soon)
 * Ajax (coming soon)
-* Utilities for persisting JavaScript object graphs, application level messaging, and more
+* Utilities for persisting JavaScript object graphs
+* Improved application level messaging
 * Spontaneous generation of rainbows and unicorns

 Helium is maintained separately from Appcelerator Titanium, and is not currently supported by Appcelerator through any premium